 - For management of wastewater, sewage treatment plant of capacity 3 Million litre per day (MLD) has been constructed at Roorkee campus and 0.5 MLD capacity STP at Saharanpur campus of IIT Roorkee.
 The STPs are based on the Sequencing Batch Reactor (SBR) process.
 The system provides high-quality effluent for safe discharge or non-potable reuse with minimum space and power requirements.
-Around 39,552 m3 of treated water from STPs outlet is used every month for flushing purposes and an area of 142936 m2 at Roorkee campus and 30300 m2 at Saharanpur campus is being irrigated with treated wastewater. - Rain water is recharged directly to the ground through open unpaved areas.
-IITR has 3,37,696 m of open area which is used to recharge rain water to the ground. - The pilot project for Rain Water Harvesting has been taken up at Roorkee campus for which two sites have been identified and the development of rain water harvesting structures has started.

-- Water efficient appliance usages are replacing conventional appliances.
+Around 39,552 m3 of treated water from STPs outlet is used every month for the sports fields, lawns and kitchen garden, sprinkler systems for which required infrastructure has been laid. - Rain water is recharged directly to the ground through open unpaved areas.
+IITR has 3,37,696 m2 of open area which is used to recharge rain water to the ground. - The pilot project for Rain Water Harvesting has been taken up at Roorkee campus for which two sites have been identified and the development of rain water harvesting structures has started. - Water efficient appliance usages are replacing conventional appliances.
 IITR houses about 31.66% water-efficient appliances.
 Future plans include water efficient fixtures (taps, shower heads, cisterns, toilets, urinals, lawn sprinklers etc.), be used, whenever/wherever changed are required. - A water meter is installed to measure the amount of rainwater that has been used.
 The recycled water is also used for the garden sprinkler system, toilet flushing with a current water consumption of 1MLD. - Reduction of freshwater consumption and steps being taken to reduce: the metering, appliances, monitoring, reusing 1MLD of treated waste water instead of freshwater. - Create awareness among the campus fraternity regarding sensible use of water including sweepers, gardeners and cleaners through scheduling of monthly informational emails to serve as visual reminders for water conservation, display banners and pamphlets at various locations inside the campus etc. - Planning and mitigation of the storm water drainage issues in the campus.
 Also, the development of drainage arrangement including development of retention in the sports fields, recharging structure, remodelling the outlet drain is being carried out.

-Water and Wastewater Management Interventions

-Appliance Total Number Total number of water efficient appliances Percentage water efficiency (%)

-WCs 2940 1385 47.10

-Wash Basins 3060 540 17.6

-Urinals 1090 320 29.35

-$3,37,696 \text{ m}^2 \text{ of open area}$ Recharge of rain water to ground
+Water and Wastewater Management Interventions Appliance Total Number Total number of water efficient appliances Percentage water efficiency (%) WCs 2940 1385 47.10 Wash Basins 3060 540 17.6 Urinals 1090 320 29.35 3,37,696 m 2 of open area Recharge of rain water to ground

-Built rain water harvesting structures
+Built rain water harvesting

+structures

+25,000 m 3 per day of treated sports fields, lawns and kitchen garden,

-39552 cu m of treated wastewater at Roorkee campus Flushing p ourposes
+wastewater at Roorkee sprinkler systems purposes

-142936 sq.m at Roorkee campus Irrigation

-30300 sq.m at SRE campus Irrigation
+campus

-zone/area to be selected for making 100% metering for monitoring the water consumption and a suitable telescopic tariff
+zone/area to be selected for making 100% metering for monitoring the water

+consumption and a suitable telescopic tariff

-4.5 Transportation
+5 Transportation